PaperMC/docs/docs/paper/admin/reference/world-configuration.md

   The format of these strings follows the same format used to select nbt paths in vanilla commands.
 If the spawning was directly caused by a player and the player has the `minecraft.nbt.place` permission, the filter list will be ignored.
   The defaults are set to prevent entities from spawning or moving to a place other than the location they were placed.
-  For example, if `Pos` wasn't included a spawn egg could place an entity at any location.
+  For example, if `Pos` wasn't included, a spawn egg could place an entity at any location.
 - **note**: Some adventure maps may require this to be an empty list to function correctly, but we do not recommend turning it off on a public server.